 NATIONAL COMIC BOOK DAY | SEPTEMBER 25

 Every year on September 25th, National Comic Book Day honors the art, artists and the stories of comic books.
-Fans, collectors, readers and artists come together to celebrate the day with events across the country.
+Fans and collectors, readers and artists come together to celebrate the day with events across the country.

 First popularized in the United States, comic books are also called comic magazines.
 Generally, comic books produce drawn sequential and opposing panels representing individual scenes.
 Each scene often includes descriptive prose and written narratives.
-When placed together, the panels form a complete store or a portion of a serial.
+When placed together, the panels form a complete story or a portion of a serial.

-The earliest comic strips, (which later gave birth to comic books), dialogue displayed in bubbles or balloons above characters’ heads.
-The art form weaves intricate designs.
-For example, text, dialogue, personalities, color and imagery developed part of a storyline.
-Over time, these storylines distinguish eras, artists, genres and themes.
+The earliest comic strips, (which later gave birth to comic books), displayed dialogue in bubbles or balloons above characters’ heads.
+As an art form, the designs can be quite intricate.
+For example, text, dialogue, personalities, color and imagery all enhance part of a storyline.
+Over time, these storylines also distinguish eras, artists, genres and themes.

 People who collect comic books are known as pannapictagraphist.